jbclements/RacketFrames/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-A huge thank you to [Ray Racine](https://github.com/RayRacine) who's repo [Munger](https://github.com/RayRacine/munger) was used as the starting point of this project.
-This project aims to add further functionality, test cases and performance benchmarks to this existing library.